xplosionmind/tommi.space/content/notes/public/Tomminess.md

 ---
 date: 2022-05-18T14:34:20+02:00
-updated: 2022-05-18T15:58:38+02:00
+updated: 2022-05-22T01:01:49+02:00
 location: Zattere
 tags: self
 aliases: Tommi =, Tommi Uguale
 redirect_from: [/tommi-uguale/]
-description: "Who is Tommi, what are the values that make him and the ones he stands for"
+description: Who is Tommi, what are the values that make him and the ones he stands for
 image: /tomminess.jpg
 ---
 Who Tommi is cannot exhaustively be defined merely by [his <cite>About page</cite>](/about 'About Tommi'), [his resume](https://cv.tommi.space 'Tommi’s CV'), [what he is doing](/now 'Now - tommi.space'), nor <a href='/tutto' title='“Tutto”, all the stuff Tommi does' hreflang='it'>what he did</a>.